Abir-Tx/EzWatchTicketing/docs/README.md

 We do the API testing on **Postman**.
 So I have decided to document the API on postman first.
 You can find the API endpoints and documentation on them [here](https://documenter.getpostman.com/view/21420955/2s9Y5SWkpi)

+## Developement Guide

+If you are interested in the developement process of this project or want to contribute to this project then you are most welcome <3 and please read [this guide](./devdoc.md)

 ## Contributors

 - [Abir-Tx](https://github.com/Abir-Tx)